deansher/morphics/README.md

 * data resources
 * name and charter for each subteam role

-## Clojure Representation of the Data Model
+## ClojureScript Representation of the Data Model

 All keywords and symbols are namespaced.